wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 From version 1.3 onwards captured data in the context of billing and shipping custom fields will display as additional billing and shipping information on order receipt page and emails.

-WooCommerce Poor Guys Swiss Knife includes, starting with v.1.4.0 the possibility to enable confirmation fields, useful in the context of email and password fields, for instance.
+WooCommerce Poor Guys Swiss Knife includes, starting with v.1.4.0 the possibility to enable confirmation fields, useful in the context of added email and password custom fields, for instance.
+The standard email validation field for the email field supplied by WooCommerce within the billing section has to be activated like before.

 Now includes translations for German and Spanish.